Tangier Island Guide

 Thomas’ son, John ran the first store on the island here.
 Canaan or "The

-Up’ards" is about a mile and a half above the others and although at one time it
+Up’ards" is about a mile and a half above the others and although at one

 was connected to Main Ridge by a roadway it became unreachable by land

 around 1923 and has not been inhabited since 1928.
-East Point Ridge was a
+East Point Ridge was

 very small ridge to the northeast of Canton.
 It was abandoned in approximately